Vitor Genz: Career

-In 2022, Genz started his career in the so called "GT Sprint Race" which would later be rebranded as NASCAR Brasil Series, In 2023 he was champion of the sub-championship "Special Edition" with two wins and in 2024 he was champion of "Brazil Championship" with three wins, ending with an 2nd place on overall standings.
+In 2022, Genz started his career in the so-called "GT Sprint Race" which would later be rebranded as NASCAR Brasil Series, In 2023, he was champion of the sub-championship "Special Edition" with two wins and in 2024 he was champion of "Brazil Championship" with three wins, ending with an second place on overall standings.

-For the 2025 NASCAR Brasil Series, Genz joined the grid with R.Mattheis Motorsport.
+For the 2025 season, Genz joined the grid with R.Mattheis Motorsport.